reimagined/resolve/docs/basics/write-side.md

 # Aggregate Projection Function

-Projection function is used to calculate an aggregate state based on agreggate's events.
+Projection functions are used to calculate an aggregate state based on the agreggate's events.
 A projection function receives a previous state and event to be applied.
-Based on input, a projection function should return a new state.
+A projection function should return a new state based on input.
 The computed state is then passed to the corresponding [command handler](#command_handler).

-Init function returns initial state of the aggregate.
+The Init function returns initial state of the aggregate.

 A typical **Projection** object structure: